wombleton/gitlaw-nz/acts/A/Auditor Regulation Act 2011.md

     *   (b) the person meets the prescribed minimum standards; and

-    *   (c) the person is required, under the law or the regulatory requirements of the person's home jurisdiction, to comply with requirements for maintaining the person's ongoing competence, and that those requirements are equivalent to, or as satisfactory as, the requirements under [section 18][29]; and
+    *   (c) the person is required, under the law or the regulatory requirements of the person's home jurisdiction, to comply with requirements for maintaining the person's ongoing competence, and that those requirements are equivalent to, or as satisfactory as, the requirements under [section 18][30]; and

-    *   (d) the person's practice is subject to review arrangements that are equivalent to, or as satisfactory as, the quality review arrangements under [subpart 6][82]; and
+    *   (d) the person's practice is subject to review arrangements that are equivalent to, or as satisfactory as, the quality review arrangements under [subpart 6][83]; and

     *   (e) the systems, policies, and procedures of the person's practice are satisfactory in terms of---

-        *   (i) promoting compliance with the requirements imposed by or under this Act and other enactments that relate to the conduct of issuer audits; and
+        *   (i) promoting compliance with the requirements imposed by or under this Act and other enactments that relate to the conduct of FMC audits; and

         *   (ii) promoting compliance with auditing and assurance standards; and

-        *   (iii) otherwise promoting reasonable care, diligence, and skill in the carrying out of issuer audits; and
+        *   (iii) otherwise promoting reasonable care, diligence, and skill in the carrying out of FMC audits; and